-The tilt lever is located on the left side of the steering column.
+The tilt wheel lever is located on the left side of the steering column.

+To adjust the steering wheel:

-To tilt the wheel, pull the lever down.
-Raise or lower the wheel to a comfortable position, then pull the lever up to lock the wheel in place.
+- 1. Pull the lever down. - 2.
+Move the steering wheel up or down into a comfortable position. - 3.
+Pull the lever up to lock the steering wheel in place.